Digital Transformation Customer Experience: What's Actually Changing and Why It Matters in 2026

 What makes banking particularly interesting is trust.
 Customers will share financial data and personal history, but only with institutions they believe in.
 Digital transformation, done right, deepens that trust through transparency, speed, and proactive service.
 Done poorly, it erodes it fast.

 The shift is also generational.
-Younger customers overwhelmingly prefer self-service digital options, such as apps, chatbots, and real-time support.
-45+ and above still value human interaction.
+Younger customers overwhelmingly prefer self-service digital options — apps, chatbots, and real-time support — while customers 45 and above still value human interaction.
 A mature digital banking strategy serves both by building journeys that meet each group on their own terms.

 Six technologies driving digital transformation customer experience in 2026